8 min read

 Calculating Missed Zakat Properly

 Since interest money and other unlawful earnings do not lawfully belong to an individual, they must be removed before determining the Zakat obligation.
-As these amounts are considered liabilities, they decrease the total Zakatable assets, thereby affecting how much Zakat must be paid.
+As these amounts are considered liabilities, they reduce the total Zakatable assets and thus affect how much Zakat is owed.

 And Allah knows best!